DataDog/documentation/content/ja/glossary/terms/downtime.md

 ---
+title: downtime
 core_product:
   - alerts
   - slos
   - incident management
-title: ダウンタイム
 ---
-ダウンタイムとは、モニターのアラートと通知を停止させるスケジュールされた時間です。
-詳細は、<a href="/monitors/downtimes">ドキュメントを参照してください</a>。
+Downtimes are scheduled periods during which monitors' alerts and notifications are silenced.
+For more information, <a href="/monitors/downtimes">see the documentation</a>.